Betty Kwan Chinn

-Betty Kwan Chinn (關惠群) is a philanthropist who lives in Eureka, California.
-She has helped the homeless—including the mentally ill, disabled veterans, runaways, and drug abusers—since the 1980s.
+Betty Kwan Chinn (關惠群) is a Chinese-American philanthropist who lives in Eureka, California.
+She has helped the homeless, including the mentally ill, disabled veterans, runaways, and drug abusers, since the 1980s.
 She won the 2008 Minerva Award.
 She used the $25,000 grant as seed money and worked with the Society of Saint Vincent de Paul to establish the homeless a bathroom and kitchen.
-U.S. President Barack Obama awarded her and 12 others the Presidential Citizens Medal on August 4, 2010 at the White House.
+U.S. President Barack Obama awarded her and 12 others the Presidential Citizens Medal on August 4, 2010, at the White House.